ktmDeveloper/ES6errHndler/README.md

      // we filter the result and only return the field that has some value in it.
     .filter(error => error.length);
 };

+// for each field, we can specify what type of checks we want to do.
+// For 'checkCharMinLength', we use currying.
+We only get two parameters passed to these function.
+// The third parameter is the length to be compared, which we can hardcode here itself. const inputCriteria = {
+  firstName: [
+    checkIfEmpty,
+    (fieldValue, fieldName) => checkCharMinLength(fieldValue, fieldName, 2),
+    (fieldValue, fieldName) => checkCharMaxLength(fieldValue, fieldName, 20)
+  ],
+  lastName: [
+    checkIfEmpty,
+    (fieldValue, fieldName) => checkCharMinLength(fieldValue, fieldName, 2),
+    (fieldValue, fieldName) => checkCharMaxLength(fieldValue, fieldName, 20)
+  ],
+  zipCode: [
+    checkIfEmpty,
+    (fieldValue, fieldName) => checkCharEqualLength(fieldValue, fieldName, 5)
+  ],
+  state: [
+    checkIfEmpty,
+    (fieldValue, fieldName) => checkCharEqualLength(fieldValue, fieldName, 2)
+  ]
+};

+// values to test
+const currVals = {
+  firstName: "testName",
+  lastName: "",
+  zipCode: "12345",
+  state: "AX"
+};

 console.log(getErrorMessage(currVals, inputCriteria));